jdbedics/dbthandbook/03-individual.Rmd

 Unless you're told otherwise by Dr. Bedics, all of your clients are general clinic clients and _not_ in DBT.
 They are simply being seen under the umbrella of the DBT Clinic at CLU.
 They are receiving behavioral therapy and you are being supervised in behavior therapy as you learned in Behavior Therapy (PSYD 745).

-## General Procedures and professionalism
+## General Procedures and Professionalism

 Your performance and evaluation in the practicum is largely a reflection of your professionalism.

 1. Be on time and end on time for all appointments.
 This is easier said than done so do your best to be aware of time.
 2. Be polite and respectful to all staff.
 3. It's appropriate to consult.
-A general rule is to only consult if you were comfortable with your client being present.
+A general rule is to consult and talk about your client as if the client and Dr. Bedics were present.
-4. Call Dr. Bedics if you want to talk about a client anytime.
-Avoid texting any information about client, including client name.
+4. Feel free to call Dr. Bedics to dicuss your cases at anytime.
+Simply text Dr. Bedics that you would like to talk but _do not_ include a client name or information.

 ## First Session Checklist

-1. Review Jamie's Safety Planning **[Presentation](https://speakerdeck.com/jdbedics/clu-2018-community-counseling-safety-training)** before meeting with client.
-Conduct safety planning as needed.
-    * Keep the *essential sheets* with you and ready for every session.
+Review Jamie's **[Suicide Training Presentation](https://speakerdeck.com/jdbedics/clu-2018-community-counseling-safety-training)** before meeting with clien and be prepared to conduct safety planning as needed.
+Keep the *essential sheets* with you and ready for every session.

-2. Checklist:
+**Checklist:**

+I recommend printing this page our and bringing with you to the first session.
+Check the list off as you accomplish each task.

+    * Welcome the client and orient them to the uniqueness of the structure of the day (See Suicide Training Presentation)

+    * Remind client that they are being recorded and that the only person to see the tape is your supervisor.

+    * Review confidentiality and privacy.
-    * If not done already, set fee.
-Ask client to bring in proof of income.

-    * Do not bring up or mention reduced fee option.
-If asked, ask the reason and tell them that you will talk to your supervisor.
+    * Establish the fee and ask the client to bring in proof of income.
+Do not bring up or mention a reduced fee option.
+If asked about a reduced fee then ask the reason and tell them that you will talk to your supervisor and clinic director.
+If they are a transfer client than review their existing fee.
+If it is below the minimum, then ask them the reason.
+Discuss on team.

-    * If you're collecting the fee remember to always collect the fee at the beginning of session.

     * Remind them of 24-hour policy for missed sessions or they will be charged.
 Charges occur regardless the reason.
 Tell them to call ahead if they have any reason to believe they will miss or are even slightly under the weather.

-    * Review confidentiality and privacy.
+It is best to be cautious to avoid the automatic charge.

     * Ask if they are hoping their records will be used for anything in the future or sent to any external person.

     * Ask if they would like for you to talk to someone important to them about their treatment.

-    * Orient them to the OQ and help make it easy for them.
+    * Orient them to the OQ and answer their questions.

     * Confirm the phone number on file and ask if you can leave a message on their phone if you have to call about logisitics.